The best online GIS associate degrees train individuals for careers in Geography, Geospatial Information, and Geographic Information Systems.

-Saint Paul College offers the Geographic Information Science (GIS) Associate of Applied Science Degree that prepares students for entry-level positions in various industries.
+Saint Paul College offers another one of the top GIS programs.
+The Geographic Information Science (GIS) Associate of Applied Science Degree prepares students for entry-level positions in various industries.

 Graduates have the geospatial skills required to create and import unique digital data representing real-world features from the Earth’s surface with the main goals of viewing, manipulating, and analyzing the data collected to use in decision-making.
 The college also offers a GIS certificate program for those who only require a basic understanding of GIS.
 In addition, graduates work with experts, such as geologists, farmers, and urban planners, to facilitate proper planning in their fields.

 Founded in 1910, Saint Paul College is in St. Paul, Minnesota.
 The school offers traditional in-class courses with training and state-of-the-art facilities.
 SPC also provides online classes and hybrid classes.
 In addition, the college offers 54 associate degree programs and 74 career certificate and diploma programs for hundreds of students each year.